ErickDelgado/social-network-web-app/README.md

 Dev Connector exists as a proof of concept as well as a means of bringing together developers for all the common benefits normally derived from mass networking - including leveraging social webs for opportunities which are financial, creative, humanitarian, or otherwise.

 # Stack
-Node, JS, MongoDB, Mongoose, mLab, Express, Validator, Passport, bcrypt, JWT, React, Redux
+Node, JS, MongoDB, Mongoose, mLab, Express, Validator, Passport, bcrypt, JWT, React, Redux, Postman